kripper/OpenHands/README.md

 The easiest way to run Kevin is to [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new/SmartManoj/Kevin) 🔥🔥🔥

+The vision is to leverage SLMs effectively and work towards solving most of the issues on the SWE-Bench Lite evaluation.

 ### Kevin Changelogs:

   1) [Added Auto Mode](https://github.com/OpenDevin/OpenDevin/pull/2782) 🔥🔥🔥